UPDATED LTC Tax Info from The LTCpro®

 NOTE: Generally, "hybrid" or "linked-benefit" (life+LTCI/annuity+LTCI) policies do NOT qualify for a premium deduction, but if they are "Tax Qualified" any benefits paid for care are tax-free.
 Internal LTC-specific premium charges may reduce a Hybrid LTC policy's tax "basis" if cash values are withdrawn during life or for the cash beneficiaries of a LTC-annuity.

-IF a portion of a Hybrid LTC plan's premium qualifies for a deduction (e.g., as a separately-designated TQ LTC rider) - and many of the LTC-focused "linked-benefit with LTC extension" hybrid plans now do this - the separate TQ LTC portion of the premium follows these same premium deduction guidelines.* Premiums for life insurance death benefits are not deductible.
+IF a portion of a Hybrid LTC plan's premium qualifies for a deduction (e.g., as a separately-designated TQ LTC rider) - and many of the LTC-focused "linked-benefit with LTC extension" hybrid plans now do this - the separate TQ LTC portion of the premium follows these same premium deduction guidelines outlined above.* Premiums for life insurance death benefits - or the life insurance portion of a hybrid LTC policy - are not deductible.

-IF a portion of a Hybrid LTC plan's premium qualifies for a deduction (e.g., as a separately-designated TQ LTC rider) - and many of the LTC-focused "linked-benefit with LTC extension" hybrid plans now do this - the separate TQ LTC portion of the premium follows these same premium deduction guidelines.* Premiums for life insurance death benefits are not deductible.
+IF a portion of a Hybrid LTC plan's premium qualifies for a deduction (e.g., as a separately-designated TQ LTC rider) - and many of the LTC-focused "linked-benefit with LTC extension" hybrid plans now do this - the separate TQ LTC portion of the premium follows these same premium deduction guidelines outlined above.* Premiums for life insurance death benefits - or the life insurance portion of a hybrid LTC policy - are not deductible.

 PENSION PROTECTION ACT 2006